FireScroll/FireScroll/README.md

 - Support for arbitrary number of regions with varying latencies without impacting write or read performance
 - Sub-ms partition reads under nominal load (300-700us for <1KB documents)
 - Extreme concurrency-focused
+- No need to peer regions, only the Kafka cluster needs to be accessible from other regions
 - (WIP) Atomic mutation batches

 ## Quick Notes